Dual Diagnosis Treatment Plano, IL

 Dui And Behavioral Health Counseling

-Dui And Behavioral Health Counseling is a dual diagnosis treatment center in Plano, Illinois that offers treatment for mental health and substance abuse disorders that include OCD as well as bulimia.
+Dui And Behavioral Health Counseling is a dual diagnosis treatment center in Plano, IL that provides treatment for drug and alcohol addiction and mental health disorders that include borderline personality disorder as well as schizophrenia.

 Address: 217 East South Street, Suite B, Plano, IL 60545 in Kendall County